Check out our Skeet Ulrich photo gallery.

 1996 was the busy year for Skeet.
 He appeared in a total of five films including Scream, The Craft and Kevin Spacey’s Albino Alligator.
 He got his first lead role a year later, playing a healing monk in Touch.
 He had a role in the comedy As Good As It Gets, appeared with Ethan Hawke and Matthew McConaughey in The Newton Boys, and did the action comedy Chill Factor with Cuba Gooding Jr. He also worked with director Ang Lee and co-stars Jewel and Tobey Maguire on Ride with the Devil.

 In 2003, Skeet starred in the ABC drama series Miracles, which ran for 13 episodes.
 In 2005, he appeared in both the TV movie The Magic of Ordinary Days and the mini-series Into the West.
 He returned to series television in 2006, starring in the CBS show Jericho.

 In 2009, he starred opposite Matt Dillon, Jean Reno and Laurence Fishburne in Armored.
 The following year, he landed the role of Detective Rex Winters in Law & Order: Los Angeles.

 As time progresses, we'll have more info about Skeet Ulrich here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.